KevinVan720/animated_styled_widget/README.md

 ## Getting Started

 This package is responsive as you can define a styled container that adapts to different screen sizes.

-First, we define the screen size you want to cover:
+First, we define the screen scope you want to cover:
 ```dart
 var screen1=ScreenScope(minWidth: 100, maxWidth: 500, minHeight:0);
 ```